The Cambridge Diet is a health network marketing company founded in 1984 that offers a motivational weight loss plan.

 The MLM was so subtle and strategic on this one, but they get too caught up in their own corporate brilliance and ruined it.

 Is there a compensation plan?
-Is there hell.
+Uhh.
 No numbers, no transparency, and therefore much less credibility.
 Where are the statistics?
 If the numbers are so bad you can’t bear to make them public, then it’s probably not a feasible business plan to begin with.

 This is a fairly straight-and-narrow MLM that does well on the first shake up, but then ends up with a bunch of big fat holes.
 No compensation plan is a big downside, as you’re unlikely to see one before investing in the weight loss plan.
 You shouldn’t have to pay over a thousand dollars to check the numbers.
 It would be like committing to a blind holiday to somewhere you didn’t know without any research and paying up front.
 You wouldn’t do it.
 It’s nonsensical.